daanvdberg/algorithms-data-structures/README.md

 # Algorithms & Data Structures

-Collection of files used for learning algorithms and data strcutures.
+Collection of files used for gaining a better understanding of certain algorithms and data strcutures.